-- Is there personal data in data assets?
-If so, under the Privacy and Personal Information Protection Act 1998 (NSW)60, personal information should be destroyed as soon as the objective it was collected for is completed, in accordance with relevant requirements in the State Records Act. - Are internal or external services dependent on the data? - Are very large volumes of data involved?
+- Is there health information in data assets?
+If so, health information should be managed under the requirements of the Health Records and Information Privacy Act 2002. - Data and records should be disposed of in accordance with NSW Information Classification, Labelling and Handling Guidelines.
+The Guidelines recommend records are disposed of with the same level of security that they are maintained.
+Guidance on de-identifying information is available from the Information is available from the Information and Privacy Commission. - Are internal or external services dependent on the data? - Are very large volumes of data involved?
 If so, it may not be economical to maintain the data for long periods of time.
 Approaches will be needed to routinely purge the data that is not needed for ongoing use. - Are there any audit or accountability requirements applying to the infrastructure asst management process?

-The State Records Act 1998 (NSW)61 sets the rules for how long all government information needs to be retained.
+The State Records Act 1998 sets the rules for how long all government information needs to be retained.
 Depending on the type of infrastructure, the data asset will have different legal retention and destruction requirements.
-Refer to the NSW State Archives and Records website for more information.
+Agencies should refer to the NSW State Archives and Records website for more information.
 Any decision to archive or destroy data must also be made in accordance with the organisation's records and information management requirements.

 All retention and destruction decisions need to be authorised and documented to achieve transparency and accountability over the destruction of infrastructure data assets.
-If working with multiple service providers, make sure they can all support and deploy the data retention and destruction frameworks required.
+Governance and approvals must be defined in the agency's data governance documentation to ensure compliance with the State Records Act 1998, as well as with consideration of Government Information (Public Access) Act 2009 (GIPA) requirements.
+If working with multiple service providers, agencies should make sure they can all support and deploy the data retention and destruction frameworks required.